Er-RP/nodejs-tutorial/README.md

 2. Add **"start": "nodemon app.js"** in package.json file scripts.

-3. Copy the each `js` file content inside the _2-async-patterns_ and paste it into the **app.js**
+3. Copy the each `js` file from 13 - 17 and paste it
+   into the **app.js**

 4. Run `npm start` in terminal.